TritonDataCenter/pkgsrc.smartos.org/install-on-macos/index.markdown

 		<div class="col-md-10 col-md-offset-1">
 			<p class="lead">
-				Our primary packages for macOS are available for both Apple Silicon and Intel, and run on all recent versions of macOS.
+				Our primary packages for macOS are available for both Apple Silicon and Intel, and thanks to being built against the 11.3 SDK run on all recent versions of macOS.
 They are built from pkgsrc trunk and are updated every few days.
 			</p>
 			<p class="lead">
 				We also provide archives of our previous package sets built on Mojave, Sierra,